Puzzookie/PrivacyPolicy/README.md

 Privacy Policy:

-Last updated: March 16, 2022
+Last updated: April 1, 2022

-Puzzookie ("us", "we", "our") operates Word Search Generator, Sliding Puzzle, and Binary Sudoku Generator on the Google Play Store.
+Puzzookie ("us", "we", "our") operates Word Search Generator, Sliding Puzzle, Binary Sudoku Generator, and Knight's Tour Generator on the Google Play Store.

 This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.